izzaprasatya/uhi-analysis/README.md

 ## 🔍 Objective

 The main goal of this project is to:
-- Extract the seasonal variations in average Land Surface Temperature (LST) across the districts of Bursa City
+- Extract the seasonal variations in average Land Surface Temperature (LST) value across per districts of Bursa City
 - Identify UTFVI hotspots across different districts of Bursa City
-- Examine the seasonal variations in ecological conditions within those districts
+- Examine the seasonal variations in UHI phenomenon and ecological conditions within those districts

 ## 🛠️ Tools & Technologies